 We’ve all done it: spent excessive amounts of time scrutinizing a text message or email in an attempt to pinpoint the exact intention of the sender.
 Analyzing the meaning behind words, or deliberating over which word fits better in a certain context is something we do regularly.
 But how often do we consider the way in which the text can visually reflect the tone of the written phrase?

 In this guide, we’ll examine the power of typography.
-You’ll find the definition of typography, a rundown of the key elements of typography, and tips on how to choose the right typeface for your website design:
+You’ll find the definition of typography, a rundown of the key elements of typography, and tips on how to choose the right typeface for your website design or website redesign.
+You can skip ahead to any of the sections below:

 What is typography?